TheSh4h/TIC-TAC-TOE-JS/README.md

 Simple Tic-Tac-Toe Game created using javascript.

-Seriously I don't what I'm supposed to type anymore guess this is enough descrpition.
+Seriously I don't know what I'm supposed to type anymore guess this is enough descrpition.